 What You Need

-A raised-bed garden requires the same seeds and tools as an in-ground garden of similar size, plus the materials to build and fill the boxed beds.
+A raised-bed garden requires the same seeds and tools as an in-ground garden of an equivalent size, plus the materials to build and fill the boxed beds.
 You can buy ready-to-assemble boxed bed kits from home centers and garden supply stores, but these can cost anywhere from $45 to over $200 for a 4-foot-by-4-foot bed.
-Building your own is generally a cheaper option.
+However, DIY beds are generally a cheaper option.

 Once you have the beds, you need soil and soil amendments to fill them.
 You can calculate the volume you need by simply multiplying the length, width, and depth as measured in feet.
 Thus, a bed 8 feet long, 4 feet wide, and 8 inches deep can hold about 21 cubic feet of material.